OpenFAM/OpenFAM/README.md

 4. Build and Test with the script.
-   Note that this script will build OpenFAM under build/build-rpc directory and run unit tests and regression tests.
+   (Note that this script will build OpenFAM under build directory and run unit tests and regression tests. script takes one argument which specify launcher for tests, argument can take 2 values mpi or slurm) For mpi :
  ```
- $ ./build_and_run.sh
+ $ ./build_and_run.sh mpi
  ```
-   By default this script will run only CIS with RPC interface.
-To run the following combination
-   a.
-All services with RPC interface
-   b.
-Shared memory model

-   use the following command
+   For slurm :
  ```
- $ ./build_and_run.sh all
+ $ ./build_and_run.sh slurm
  ```

 5. (Optional) Build and Test manually.